Entity54/Phala-http-attestation/ReadMe.md

             url: String,
         ) -> core::result::Result<attestation::Attestation, Vec<u8>>

-to ensure that this is a valid http address referrign to a gist
+to ensure that this is a valid http address refering to a gist

 Step 4